gimseng/99-ML-Learning-Projects/CONTRIBUTING.md

 Generally speaking, you should fork this repository, make changes in your own fork, and then submit a pull request (PR).
 This is the primary way for you to submit solutions to the exercise in codes.

-If you are not familir with git, we follow the ["fork-and-pull" Git workflow] (https://github.com/susam/gitpr):
+If you are not familir with git, we follow the general ["fork-and-pull" Git workflow] (https://github.com/susam/gitpr):

 1. Fork the repository to your own Github account.
 2. Clone the project to your machine.
+Add upstream to the original repo.
 3. Create a branch locally with a succinct but descriptive name.
 It is best practice not to work with the master branch.
 4. Commit changes to the branch.
 5. Following any formatting and testing guidelines specific to this repo.
 6. Push changes to your fork.
+Keep your fork's main development branch updated with upstream's.
+If there are conflicts, resolve within your own forked version.
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.
 8. After reviewers approve the PR, your branch (and changes) will be merged to the master branch.
+9. (Optionally) Delete your branch.